The English Assassin (Silva novel): Plot summary

 Art restorer, Gabriel Allon, who also works part-time for 'The Office', a semi-official Israeli intelligence agency, accepts an assignment from an anonymous Zurich banker.
 Arriving at his villa, he finds the man's murdered body.
 He flees the crime scene, but is arrested as he tries to leave the country.
-He is interrogated by Gerhardt Peterson, of Switzerland's internal security department, who accuse him of the murder of the deceased banker, Augustus Rolfe.
+He is interrogated by Gerhardt Peterson, of Switzerland's internal security department, who accuses him of the murder of the deceased banker, Augustus Rolfe.
 But news of Gabriel's imprisonment has reached Israel, and Ari Shamron, Director of 'The Office', secures Gabriel's release.
 He reveals that Rolfe had expressed the desire to personally meet an agent from The Office to give them important information.

 Gabriel travels to Portugal to meet Anna Rolfe, the estranged daughter of Augustus.
 She is a world-renowned violinist who lives in seclusion as she recovers from a major accident.
 She confesses that, unbeknownst to Swiss police, her father's assassin also stole his private art collection.
 Although Anna staunchly defends the provenance of those valuable paintings, Gabriel suspects that they were underhandedly acquired during World War II.
 Anna further adds that the Rolfe family's home and art collection were guarded by an elaborate security system designed by art dealer Werner Müller.
 Gabriel determines to meet Müller.

 It is revealed that Peterson takes orders from the 'Council of Rütli', a secretive elite group of Swiss businessmen and bankers determined to protect the reputation of Switzerland and its (often stolen) riches.
 Otto Gessler, the highly secretive leader of the Council (whom Peterson has never seen), instructs Peterson to cut all links to the case—and to begin by killing Rolfe's art agent Werner Müller.
 Peterson contacts Don Orsati, a Corsican leader of organized crime, who assigns his best agent, the mysterious Englishman Christopher Keller, to fill Peterson's order.

 Keller began his career in the SAS, and actually visited Israel, where he studied combat and intelligence techniques from members of the Office, including Allon.
 He was posted as 'missing believed killed' after a mission in Iraq, but in fact survived and became a freelance assassin, reaping a comfortable lifestyle.
 He lives in a Corsican village, becoming something of an adopted kinsman to the Orsati family and its self-proclaimed role as the arbitrators of justice.